 Who Was Hernán Cortés?

-Born around 1485, Hernán Cortés was a Spanish conquistador and explorer who defeated the Aztec empire and claimed Mexico for Spain.
+Born around 1485, Hernán Cortés was a Spanish conquistador and explorer who defeated the Aztecs and claimed Mexico for Spain.

 In 1504, Cortés left Spain to seek his fortune in New World.
 He traveled to the island of Santo Domingo, or Hispaniola.
 Settling in the new town of Azúa, Cortés served as a notary for several years.

-He joined an expedition of Cuba led by Diego Velázquez in 1511.
+He joined an expedition of Cuba led by Diego Velázquez de Cuéllar in 1511.
 There, Cortés worked in the civil government and served as the mayor of Santiago for a time.

-Cortés became allies with some of the native peoples he encountered, but with others he used deadly force to conquer Mexico.
+Cortés became allies with some of the Indigenous peoples he encountered, but with others, he used deadly force to conquer Mexico.
 He fought Tlaxacan and Cholula warriors and then set his sights on taking over the Aztec empire.

 He marched to Tenochtitlán, the Aztec capital and home to ruler Montezuma II.
-After being invited into the royal palace, Cortés took Montezuma hostage and his soldiers raided the city.
-Cortés left the city after learning that Spanish troops were coming to arrest him for disobeying orders.
+After being invited into the royal palace, Cortés took Montezuma hostage and his soldiers plundered the city.

-After facing off against Spanish forces, Cortés returned to Tenochtitlán to find a rebellion in progress, during which Montezuma was killed.
+After fending off the Spanish forces, Cortés returned to Tenochtitlán to find a rebellion in progress, during which Montezuma was killed.
 The Aztecs eventually drove the Spanish from the city, but Cortés returned again to defeat them and take the city in 1521, effectively ending the Aztec empire.

 In their bloody battles for domination over the Aztecs, Cortés and his men are estimated to have killed as many as 100,000 Indigenous peoples.
-King Charles I of Spain (also known as Holy Roman Emperor Charles V) appointed him the governor of New Spain the following year.
+King Charles I of Spain (also known as Holy Roman Emperor Charles V) appointed him the governor of New Spain in 1522.

-After his victory over the Aztecs, Cortés faced challenges to his authority and position, both from Spain and his rivals in the New World.
+Despite his decisive victory over the Aztecs, Cortés faced numerous challenges to his authority and position, both from Spain and his rivals in the New World.
 He traveled to Honduras in 1524 to stop a rebellion against him in the area.

-Back in Mexico, Cortés found himself removed from power.
+Back in the capital city, Cortés found himself unceremoniously removed from power.
 He traveled to Spain to plead his case to the king, but he was not reappointed to his governorship.

-In 1540, Cortés retired to Spain.
-He spent much of his later years seeking recognition for his achievements and support from the Spanish royal court.
+In 1541, Cortés retired to Spain.
+He spent much of his later years desperately seeking recognition for his achievements and support from the Spanish royal court.
 Wealthy but embittered from his lack of support and acclaim, Cortés died in Spain in 1547.